 Edward Cella Gallery proudly presents Aili Schmeltz: Sewn Constructions and features her newest works which combine painting, collage, and sewing to create all together new hybrids in her continued fundamental investigation of pattern and form.
 Conflating notions of traditional “woman’s work” and the mark-making practices and monochromatic pallet of Minimalist painters; these wall-based sculptures dazzle in their subtle radiance and undulation of color.
-Sewn Constructions represents her second exhibition with the gallery and will run concurrently with a two-person exhibition at The Landing gallery in Los Angeles.
+Sewn Constructions represents her second exhibition with the gallery and will run concurrently with an installation of her works on paper at The Landing gallery in Los Angeles.

 ABOUT AILI SCHMELTZ